ollien/pillminder/README.md

   and provide a REST API (located in the `app` directory).
 - A small React frontend (located in the `web-client` directory).
 This builds to static HTML/JS files, which can be distributed with any webserver.

+### Backend Serer

+The development webserver can be run using `mix run --no-halt` in the `app` directory.
+If `MIX_ENV` is set to `dev`, then the web-client will be served at `/app/`, as well.

+### Frontend

+The frontend can be built with `npm run build:dev`, which will compile to static html files in the `dist` directory.
+You can also use `npm start` to start a watchful webpack instance for instant-rebuild.